 In 1965, in one of the first leveraged buyouts in history, Peter B. Lewis took control of his family’s 100-employee Cleveland insurance company.
 His radical idea: insure drivers no other company would touch.
-Forty years later, he is Chairman of the Progressive Corporation, the nation’s third largest auto insurer with 27,000 employees and sales of $13.4 billion.
-In 1999, Mr. Lewis donated $36.9 million to the Weatherhead School for the building that bears his name - the most recent gift in a series of contributions to Case Western Reserve University honoring four generations of the Lewis family who have attended the University.
+Forty years later, the Progressive Corporation is the nation’s third-largest auto insurer with 27,000 employees and sales of $13.4 billion.
+In 1999, Mr. Lewis donated $36.9 million to the Weatherhead School for the building that bears his name—the most recent gift in a series of contributions to Case Western Reserve University honoring four generations of the Lewis family who have attended the University.

 The Peter B. Lewis Building is available to rent on a limited basis for business purposes.
 We are unable to accommodate personal events at this time.
 If you are interested in renting the building, please contact Laura Watt at 216.368.2041.